 II.
 Pakistani Nationality – you’ll have to give up your other citizenship if you’re a dual citizen.

 III.
 Be aged between 21 to 30 years old.
-(For exceptions to this rule, see FPSC age limit guidelines
+(For exceptions to this rule, see FPSC age limit for CSS)

 IV.
 Have your domicile handy.